-Wi-Safe 2 technology allows you to wirelessly interlink multiple alarms throughout a property.
+Our Smart RF technology allows you to wirelessly interlink up to 50 smoke, heat and CO alarms throughout a property.
 Therefore, if one alarm goes off, they all do - providing an early warning to tenants, regardless of where they are/which floor they are on in the property.

 Where to fit a carbon monoxide alarm

 BS EN 50292:2013 states that carbon monoxide alarms should be fitted in: